 Rooof was founded in 2012 to improve how the rental-housing industry advertises their vacancies.
 People love our software because it writes great performing ads and because we have automated a task that they despise.
 We are preparing to build new software for our existing customers to meet other needs, unrelated to classified ad automation.

-We are a team of twelve with head offices in Victoria, BC.
+We are a team of eleven with head offices in Victoria, BC.
 Nine of us are located in Victoria, BC, with sales in Phoenix and two off-site software engineers.
 Read more about us on our Team web page.

 Who you’d be working with

 Adam has built the backend for our extension - our internal API.
 We are transitioning to a new version of our API built in Python/Django.
 You’ll be working with both him and Matt who are working on the rewrite and transition.
 We want to make sure that nothing is missed during the transition and that we have solid tests in place for the new version.

 Matt (a different one) is in charge of integrating our software with our customers’ websites.
 It’s done through a somewhat complex process of reading their websites and using that information to create automated classified ads.
 You’ll be working with Matt as he leads the charge to transition us to a better way of doing things.
 You’ll be responsible for understanding the process and figuring out how we can test it.